 - 2 tablespoons gluten free plain flour

-- 4 teaspoons mild curry powder if you're low FODMAP, see my curry powder link above this recipe
+- 4 teaspoons mild curry powder (if low FODMAP, see links above)

-- 600 ml chicken stock ensure your stock is low FODMAP if needed
+- 600 ml chicken stock (if low FODMAP, see links above)

 - 4 teaspoons gluten free soy sauce